Let’s jump into the pit and take a closer look at what are the best lump charcoals available today.

 One site had a banner that read, “Due to a lack of dead apple trees we are not shipping this item.”
 Check with your local barbecue and hardware stores for local producers.

-Here’s a good video on how to make your own charcoal if you have the time, would like to save some money and ensure there is only one species of tree.
+Here’s a good video on making your own charcoal if you have the time, would like to save some money and ensure if there is only one tree species.

 Flavors of Single Species Charcoal

 Just think of wood like wine.
 The lighter woods like fruit trees and maple provide a more delicate, “sweeter” flavor for white meats, typically poultry fish, and veal.